mirr254/rock-content-sre/README.md

 # rock-content-sre
 Site Reliability Engineer - Rock Content Technical Test

-This task

 ## Prerequisites

-- Download and configure Minikube by following this [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+- Download and configure Minikube v1.15+ by following this [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 - Download and configure Helm3 using your package manager or do it manually from the releases.
-- Download and install kubectl by following [these steps](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+- Download and install kubectl 1.17+ by following [these steps](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 - Install Terraform v0.13+
 - Install docker version 19+